Implications of the weak gravity conjecture in anomalous quiver gauge theories

 We consider quiver gauge theories with $U(1)^{2k}$ symmetry as shown in Fig.~\ref{fig:quiverksimp}.
+These types of models are also studied in D-brane models similarly to $U(1)^{2k-1}$ cases.
 As the simplest model with chiral anomalies, we focus on $U(1)^4$ symmetry and this model has four left-handed fermions as in Fig.~\ref{fig:quiverN4simp1}.
 Divergences of each chiral current are given by

 Since the anomaly coefficient matrix have two zero eigenstate, this model has two independent anomaly-free $U(1)$'s, which are represented by the eigenvectors $(1,0 ,1 ,0 )^{\mathrm{T}}$ and $(0, 1, 0 , 1)^{\mathrm{T}}$.
 The former relates first node to third one, whereas the latter does second node to fourth one.
 The independent anomaly-free $U(1)$'s are generally given by